Bradley Deitz: 2021

 Deitz was working as a teacher until one month prior to his NRL debut, and had to take a break from his work commitments to train with the Canterbury-Bankstown Bulldogs on a full-time basis.
 Deitz featured in the pre-season trial against the Cronulla-Sutherland Sharks, playing in the latter part of the match and impressing all involved at the club with his involvement and impact with the limited game time he had.
 As he was not a member of the club's top 30 squad or development list, Deitz required an exemption from the NRL in order to make his debut, which he did in round 1, coming off the bench in Canterbury's 32–16 loss to the Newcastle Knights.

 On 31 August, Deitz was one of twelve players who were told by Canterbury that they would not be offered a contract for the 2022 season and would be released at seasons end.

-October 2021 Deitz Is now a full time teacher at Aquinas Catholic Colledge.

 2022

-On 4 March, it was revealed Deitz had joined the St George Illawarra Dragons on a part-time NSW Cup contract.
+On 4 March, it was revealed Deitz had joined the St. George Illawarra Dragons on a part-time NSW Cup contract.